-You might recognize that it’s time for a new customer relationship management (CRM) system to step up the way you track, manage, and communicate with supporters.
-In fact, many organizations are changing from a legacy system to emerging leaders such as the Salesforce CRM platform, while others are evaluating other options for fundraising and program management.
+You might recognize that it’s time for a new customer relationship management (CRM) system.
+In fact, many organizations today are changing from older systems to those from emerging nonprofit CRM leaders such as Salesforce and Microsoft while some organizations are evaluating other alternatives for fundraising and program management.

 Paint a picture of the CRM vision

-Helping leadership understand it’s time for new technology requires more than simply listing things you cannot do with the current system.
-Instead, one of the best ways to make a compelling case to leadership is to paint a picture of the potential benefits a new CRM solution can provide.
+Helping leadership understand it’s time for new technology requires more than simply listing things you can’t do with the current system.
+Instead, one of the best ways to make a compelling case is to paint a picture of the potential benefits a new CRM solution can provide.

 Deliver on the mission more efficiently and effectively by streamlining operations so the organization’s staff can focus more on fundraising and mission-focused initiatives, and less on time-consuming processes.